 The double row of grandfather spruce lining the driveway greeted our burgundy Chrysler.
 My Grandmother’s garden was a canvas of Prairie shades only three months before.
 Ash leaves had disappeared, but the stately evergreens swished in the bristly breeze.

 Grand, grey sunflowers still towered over the collapsed raspberry bushes that edged the ploughed vegetable garden.
-Buttery fluffs of duckling splashed gaily only last spring on that marshy pond beyond.
+Buttery, fluffy ducklings splashed gaily last spring on that marshy pond beyond.
 Last summer, the yellowjackets whizzed and hummed in swarms, heading toward their home under the front veranda.
 Now, all were settled somewhere far away from this winter wonderland.

-At the edge of the verandah, with another Germanic roll of her ‘r’s, Grandma belts out: “Robyn, Robyn, Robyn”.
+At the edge of the verandah, with another Germanic roll of her ‘r’s, Grandma belts out: “Teresa, Teresa, Teresa”.
 With outstretched arms and overcome heart, she greets me.
-And, “Timothy, Timothy, Timothy”, she roars as she grasps my younger brother.
+And, “Vesley, Vesley, Vesley,” she roars as she grasps my younger brother.

 Speckled black and white kneading bowls lined the left and right side of the table, each filled to the brim with packs of embroidered pillowcases, red and green-foiled chocolates, hand towels, baby bibs and toys, borrowed from the Sears catalogue till someone paid the credit.
 Brown bags with peanuts, Allsorts, and Coffee Crisp crowned each bowl.
 The bowls awaited eager, tiny, and grown-up fingers to open the next morning—Christmas morning.